TheJ10/dummy-branch-app/README.md

 ---

-### Monitoring & Observability
+## Monitoring & Observability

--At this stage, observability is provided through application logs and container logs available via Docker.
+- At this stage, observability is provided through application logs and container logs available via Docker.

--In a production environment, this setup could be extended with centralized logging, metrics collection, and alerting using tools such as Prometheus, Grafana, ELK stack, or cloud-native monitoring services.
+- In a production environment, this setup could be extended with centralized logging, metrics collection, and alerting using tools such as Prometheus, Grafana, ELK stack, or cloud-native monitoring services.

--Health check endpoints (`/health`) are exposed to support uptime monitoring and service readiness checks.
+- Health check endpoints (`/health`) are exposed to support uptime monitoring and service readiness checks.

 ---

-### Troubleshooting
+## Troubleshooting
 **Containers not running**
 ```bash
 docker compose ps